FGamess/file-consumer-command/README.md

 ###### Tools required

-- Docker CE for Windows, Docker CE for Linux or Docker CE for MAC (require docker-sync) installed
+- Docker CE for Windows, Docker CE for Linux or Docker CE for MAC installed
 - Docker compose installed

 ###### Set up the docker stack